FAQ - Information about the Vulnerability-Lab

 29. How can I see the complete details of the upcoming advisories?

-31. Does the V-Lab Team inform the vendor about every vulnerability?
+31. Does the Vulnerability Lab Team inform the Vendor or Manufacturer about every vulnerability?

-We try to, but sometimes it is not possible because we get no response from a vendor/developer after trying some weeks/month.
+We try to, but sometimes it is not possible because, we received no response by the manufacturer, vendor and developer after trying to get in touch over the past weeks or month.

 We will release the new benefit program in the next weeks ... so feel free to get a full payout by the vendors.